 Paying your rent by Direct Debit will mean that your rent is paid automatically and securely every time.

-To make a one-off rent payment online, use PayPoint's online payment website.
+To make a rent payment online, use PayPoint's online payment website.
 By registering with PayPoint, you can save your details and easily make a rent payment at any time of day, using a debit or credit card.
 You can also make one off payments through PayPoint.